corespring/cs-builder/docs/file-slug.md

-`git-slug` will create a heroku compatible slug using binaries and a slug template.
+`file-slug` will create a heroku compatible slug using binaries and a slug template.

+You pass in org, repo, branch and uid so it knows which binary to use.
 --

 steps:

-* get the commit_hash from the source repo

-* check to see if there is a binary with that commith_hash in 'binaries'
+* check to see if there is a binary with the uid in 'binaries'

 * check to see if there is a template ready